AgustinRamiroDiaz/devops-challenge-senior/README.md

   --project="$APP_PROJECT_ID" \
   --display-name="Terraform main apply"
 ```

+Cloud Resource Manager and Cloud Billing are bootstrap dependencies.
+They must
+be enabled manually because Terraform calls them while refreshing the
+`google_project` resource, before it can plan any API-enablement resources.

 Grant the plan identity read-only access.
 Plans use `-lock=false`, allowing the
 state bucket role to remain read-only: